|

 So they built.
 Everyone

-records, we've lost the living room experience in our music".
+records, we've lost the living room experience in our music."
+The

-like fashion. the commercialization and growing of "big
+fashion, the commercialization and growing of big church has stolen the

 The

-church is meant to be a "living room type of experience",
+church is meant to be a living room type of experience, although not

 and every individual in the living room, or, in the church, has his own